Internationally Educated Nurses: Applying for Registration

 - Apply to the College of Licensed Practical Nurses of Alberta (CLPNA)

-- After submitting your NNAS Advisory Report to CLPNA, CLPNA will ask you to complete an Internationally Educated Nurse (IEN) Application for Registration and pay the required fee.
+- Once NNAS has issued your Advisory Report to CLPNA, CLPNA will ask you to complete an Internationally Educated Nurse (IEN) Application for Registration and pay the required fee.

 - Once your file is complete, CLPNA will assess your file to determine whether you meet CLPNA’s: